SamuelSwartzberg/oboeru2/README.md

 ### Clozelikes

 Oboeru replaces anki's native `{{c<n>::}}` clozes with a more featureful syntax of things called clozelikes.
 Like the inline syntax, these use some obscure unicode parentheses `⟮`, `⟯` to avoid escaping and make the result more readable.

+#### Specifiers

 Any clozelike has a specifier, though it may be empty.
 A specifier consists of n action mappings, which are separated by semicolons (including the final one separating the specifier from the content).
 An action mapping consists of an action name and an action target.
 Possible action names are:

 | action name | does                                                                                   |
 |-------------|----------------------------------------------------------------------------------------|